mseminatore/TeslaJS/README.md

 [unlock](#unlockjs) | Unlock the car doors
-[valet](#valetjs) | Enable or disable valet mode [vehicle](#vehiclejs) | Retrieve and display information on the current vehicle state [wakeup](#wakeupjs) | Send a wakeup command to the vehicle
+[valet](#valetjs) | Enable or disable valet mode [vehicle](#vehiclejs) | Retrieve and display information on the current vehicle state [vehicleConfig](#vehicleConfigjs) | Retrieve and display information on the current vehicle configuration [wakeup](#wakeupjs) | Send a wakeup command to the vehicle

 ## login.js